Rhetos/Rhetos-wiki/Low-level-object-model-concepts.md

 }
 ```

-Note that this example is a just a demo for SaveMethod.
+Note that this example is a just a demo for the SaveMethod.
-The **ComputedFrom** and **KeepSynchronized** concepts would be much better approach for this feature,
+The **ComputedFrom** and **KeepSynchronized** concepts would be a much better approach for this feature,
 to avoid using low-level concepts.

 ### OnSaveValidate